steam0/pact-guide/README.md

 ## Consumer Driven API Design

 Consumer Driven Contracts can also be used to drive API design.
-When a service suddenly need a new API from a provider service occasional misunderstandings will occur.
+When a service requests a new API from a provider misunderstandings will occur.
 By letting the consumer asking for the new API write consumer contracts before starting developing the new endpoint makes it much easier for developers of the providing service to know what the consuming service needs and expects.

 ## Pact-dashboard